rammi-dev/data-platform-components/README.md

-# as for hte helm value sinjector use only Vault Agnet injector remove other
+# Playgroud to deploy different components for testing

 # Data Platform Components